contextvibes/THEA/README.md

 Conceptually, the workflow is as follows:

-1. **THEA Defines:** This repository contains THEA's "intelligence" – structured prompts, heuristic rules, and schemas.
+1. **THEA Defines:** The core guidance (prompts, schemas, heuristics, playbooks, core docs, research) is defined within the `thea/` directory of this repository.
 2. **ContextVibes Consumes:** The ContextVibes engine (in its separate repository) is designed to fetch, parse, and interpret THEA's guidance artifacts.
 3. **Developers Interact:** Developers using an IDE integrated with ContextVibes receive AI-powered suggestions, code generation, and analysis, all shaped by THEA's underlying guidance.
 4. **Iterative Improvement:** THEA's guidance is designed to be versioned and improved over time based on feedback and new research.

-For more details on specific integrations, refer to the ContextVibes documentation and guides within this repository's `docs/` section.
+For more details on specific integrations, refer to the ContextVibes documentation and guides within `thea/integrations/` or `thea/application-guides/`.

 ## 3. Navigating This Repository

 Key components are organized as follows:

-* **`thea/`**: The core of THEA.
-Contains the actual guidance artifacts:
+*   **`thea/`**: **The heart of the THEA Framework.** This directory contains all core distributable assets:
-  * `prompts/`: Standardized prompt templates for various coding tasks and languages.
-  * `heuristics/`: Actionable heuristic rules that can trigger analysis or suggestions.
-  * `schemas/`: Definitions for the structure of prompts and heuristics, ensuring consistency.
+    *   `foundations/`: Core concepts, base schemas, foundational research, methodologies, and the THEA team model.
+    *   `building-blocks/`: Atomic, reusable assets like prompts, heuristics, meta-prompts, and artifact-specific schemas.
+    *   `application-guides/`: Playbooks, rulesets, user guides, and manuals on how to apply THEA.
+    *   `integrations/`: Assets and documentation for integrating THEA with specific tools, like Firebase Studio templates (under `firebase-studio/`).
+    *   `README.md`: Provides a detailed map and overview of the contents within the `thea/` directory.
+    *   `thea-manifest.json`: A machine-readable index of THEA artifacts, generated by `contextvibes index`.
-* `thea/firebase_studio_templates/`: Contains schemas, playbooks, examples, and `airules.md` templates specifically for guiding the development of Firebase Studio project templates.
+*   **`docs/`**: Contains documentation *about the development and maintenance of this THEA framework project itself*.
-* **`docs/`**: All project documentation for THEA, including:
-  * User guides on understanding and leveraging THEA's guidance.
-  * Architectural overviews of THEA.
+    *   `contributor-guides/`: Guides for contributing to *this* repository.
+    *   `lessons_learned_sessions/`: Internal reflections on the THEA development process.
-  * Ethical guidelines for THEA's development and use.
+    *   `process/`: Definitions of THEA's internal development processes (e.g., `agile-framework-development.md`).
-  * (Link to Team Handbook & Personas, e.g., `docs/team/team-handbook.md`)
-  * `docs/assets/images/`: Storage for diagrams and other visual assets used in documentation.
-* **`research/`**: Research findings, papers, and experimental results that inform the design of THEA's prompts and heuristics.
-(Curated by @Logos)
-* **`playbooks/`**: Processes, templates, and best practices for *creating and contributing to* THEA's guidance artifacts.
-  * `playbooks/process_guidance/`: Contains playbooks related to THEA's development processes and standards.
+    *   `product_backlog/`: Detailed specifications for PBIs related to THEA's development.
+    *   `research_findings/`: Archived research briefs that *informed* THEA's creation (distinct from consumable research in `thea/foundations/research-papers/`).
+    *   `team_resources/`: Resources for the THEA development team.
-* **`scripts/`**: Utility scripts for managing or validating THEA's artifacts (e.g., `scripts/dev_utils.sh`). *(Note: These may be deprecated/removed as functionality moves to ContextVibes CLI)*
+*   **`scripts/`**: Utility scripts for managing or validating THEA's artifacts or this repository (e.g., `scripts/dev_utils.sh`, scripts for batch renames). *(Note: Some may be deprecated/removed as functionality moves to ContextVibes CLI or is no longer needed.)*
-* **`.idx/`**: Firebase Studio configuration tailored for contributors working on THEA's artifacts (e.g., `airules.md` for AI assistance *during* THEA development, `dev.nix`).
+*   **`.idx/`**: Firebase Studio configuration tailored for contributors working on THEA itself (e.g., this project's `airules.md`, `dev.nix`).
-* **`.github/`**: GitHub specific files, including issue templates, PR templates (`CONTRIBUTING.MD` is also here).
+*   **`.github/`**: GitHub specific files, including issue templates, PR templates, and `CONTRIBUTING.MD`.
+*   **Root Files:** `README.MD` (this file), `CHANGELOG.MD`, `LICENSE`, `.gitignore`, `.markdownlint.jsonc`, `.contextvibes.yaml`.

 ## 4. Contributing to THEA

 THEA is an evolving system, and contributions are welcome!
 Whether it's suggesting new prompts, refining heuristics, improving documentation, or sharing research, your input is valuable.

-Please see `CONTRIBUTING.MD` (in the `.github/` directory) for detailed guidelines on how to contribute.
+Please see `.github/CONTRIBUTING.MD` for detailed guidelines on how to contribute to this framework.
 THEA's development follows agile principles, and we adhere to the "Think Big, Start Small, Learn Fast" philosophy.

 ## 5. Core Principles

 *   **Think Big, Start Small, Learn Fast:** We embrace ambitious goals while prioritizing iterative development and rapid learning.
+*   **Be Kind:** All interactions and contributions should align with our core operating principle of kindness and respectful collaboration.
-* *(Other core principles can be added here or linked to a dedicated document)*
+*   *(Other core principles can be added here or linked to a dedicated document, likely within `thea/foundations/concepts/`)*

 ---
 *This THEA README is managed by @Scribe and @Canon, with strategic guidance from @Orion and @Athena.
 Technical review for ContextVibes integration by @Kernel.*